server-os/server-image/README.md

 * `common-release`: depends on `check`, `live` and `pkgsrc` targets and needs to be run before a subsequent `make` invocation of any of the `-release` targets below
-* `smartos-release`: builds, publishes and uploads SmartOS artifacts
+* `smartos-release`: builds and publishes SmartOS artifacts
-* `triton-release`: builds, publishes and uploads a Triton platform image
+* `triton-release`: builds and publishes a Triton platform image
 * `triton-and-smartos-release`: all of the above